STILL WORKING FOR YOU

 - Our drivers are required to wear masks when dealing with customers.

 - Whenever possible, our drivers are practicing social distancing.

 - Drivers who show any symptoms of sickness such as a fever, cough or shortness of breath are asked to stay home.

 “How long will these safety measures remain in effect?”

 The short answer is, as long as prudent and necessary.
 The long answer is a little more complicated.
 Some experts predict a resurgence or second peak of COVID-19 illnesses in the Fall.
-A vaccine is being developed, but it will be anywhere from 6 to 18 months before it is widely available to the public.
+A vaccine is being developed, but it will be several months before it is widely available to the public.
 We will err on the side of caution and are committed to maintaining a safe and healthy environment for everyone who enters our facility.